Frequently Asked Questions about the Web Talks

 Do We Need to Register?

 Yes; we recommend you register in advance to reserve your space in the web talk.
 You will find the registration link on the Web Talk page (each talk has a page on this website).
 Here’s the 2019 List with links to register for each talk.
 Upcoming talks are always listed here: http://wilmetteinstitute.org/web-talks/

 What if I Can’t Find the Email with the Link to Watch?

-When you register, you will automatically receive two reminder emails with links.
-One email will be sent 24 hours before the Web Talk, and the the other will be sent one hour before the Web Talk.
+When you register, you will automatically receive reminder emails with links.
+One email will be sent 1 week before the Web Talk, another 24 hours before, and a final reminder will be sent one hour before the Web Talk.

 How Do We Watch?